 It’s breaking each goal into smaller, manageable steps that really make the annual plan come to life!

 I KNOW that you can get a kickin’ annual plan together for next year with these 5 simple steps, BUT if you feel like this is something that you’re still struggling with, send me a DM on Instagram or just skip the hem-hawing and book yourself a strategy session or snag my mini-course, Power Hour Planning and use it, again and again, each year!
-After a 90-minute chat with me, you’ll get your 2023 skeleton annual and a detailed first quarter of 2023 plan delivered to you with step-by-step instructions!
+After a 90-minute chat with me, you’ll get your skeleton annual and a detailed next quarter plan delivered to you with step-by-step instructions!

 I cannot WAIT to see what kind of magic you create when you start to put pen to paper.
 Happy annual planning!